The Denver-Boulder Real Estate Market Has Two Multiple Listings Services (MLS) Showing Homes for Sale

 About REcolorado MLS

-REcolorado covers the Denver Metro Area but includes listings in Boulder County, Adams County, Broomfield County and Jefferson County.
+REcolorado covers the Denver Metro Area but includes some listings in Boulder County, Adams County, Broomfield County and Jefferson County and also extends south via the PPAR MLS that serves Colorado Springs.

 Generally, REcolorado encompasses communities such as Golden, Arvada, Westminster, Broomfield, Northglenn and Thornton.